hernamesbarbara/testcloak/README.md

 - [CloakPivot](https://github.com/hernamesbarbara/cloakpivot) - PII detection and masking
 - [Presidio](https://github.com/microsoft/presidio) - PII detection engine (via CloakPivot)

-## Known Limitations
+## Known Issues

-- The `replace` strategy currently uses asterisks instead of realistic fake data due to a limitation in the CloakPivot/Presidio integration.
-Future versions may support realistic fake data generation using libraries like Faker.
+1. **Table Cell Masking**: Names in tables are detected as PII but the table cells themselves are not updated with masked values.
+This has been reported to CloakPivot for enhancement.

-## License
+## Recent Improvements ✅

-This is a test repository for demonstration purposes.
+- **FIXED**: Surrogate strategy now generates realistic fake data using Faker instead of asterisks
+- **FIXED**: Seed parameter is now working for deterministic fake data generation
+- **ENHANCED**: Replace strategy produces high-quality synthetic data that preserves format and context